Mapping Normandy: A Brief History of the Campaign

 Troops from the British 3rd Infantry Division press on towards Caen on D-Day.
 (IWM)

-Meantime, senior German officers were scrambling to deploy their armored reserves scattered around central and southern France.
-At 9 am, nearly two hours after the beach landings, Field Marshal Gerd von Rundstedt of OberKommando West, had attempted to rush the 12th SS (Hitler Jugend) Panzer Division and the elite Panzer Lehr Division into the invasion zone, only to be stalled by Field Marshal Alfred Jodl, the German Chief of Operations Staff in Berlin, who argued that only Hitler had the authority to move these units.
+At 9 am, nearly two hours after the beach landings, Field Marshal Gerd von Rundstedt, the head of OberKommando West, attempted to rush the 12th SS (Hitler-Jugend) Panzer Division and the elite Panzer Lehr Division into the invasion zone.
+He was stalled by Field Marshal Alfred Jodl, the German Chief of Operations Staff in Berlin, who argued that only Hitler had the authority to move these units.
 But Hitler, a habitual late riser, was still asleep and would not awake before noon.
 When he did, he flew into a rage at the news of the Allied invasion.
-By when the armored units finally began to move, it was 4 PM.
+By when the armored units finally began to move, it was 4 pm.

-By this time, British thrusts towards Caen and Lion sur-Mer had stalled, prompting them to give up on their plan to link up with Canadian troops fighting in the neighboring “Juno” sector.
-Rushing through this gap, tanks and infantry of the 21st Panzer reached the coast intact.
-“The future of Germany may very well rest on your shoulders,” a senior officer had told their commander, Colonel von Oppeln-Bronikowski.
-“If you don’t push the British back, we’ve lost the war.”
-Instead, the Germans were horrified to see a swarm of Allied transport aircraft tugging gliders headed in their direction at 6 pm.
-Afraid that they would be cut-off by gliders landing all around them, Oppeln-Bronikowski called the retreat.
-Caen, however, would remain in German hands for the next five weeks, becoming a thorn in the Allied side and costing the lives of thousands of troops before it eventually fell.
+But the 21st Panzer would find it difficult, if not impossible, to prevail.
+At 6 pm, von Oppeln-Bronikowski’s men were horrified to see a swarm of Allied transport aircraft tugging gliders headed in their direction at 6 pm.
+Afraid that his unit would be cut-off by gliders landing all around them, Oppeln-Bronikowski called a retreat.
+Caen, however, would remain in German hands for the next five weeks, becoming a thorn in the Allied side and costing the lives of thousands of troops.

 For example, I did not have the luxury of detailed information about the drop patterns of British airborne units from official British sources — unlike the US military which liberally proffers information about the activities of the 82d and 101st Airborne Divisions on Normandy’s Cotentin Peninsula.
-Movements of land forces were established through careful research and by consulting several books on Normandy, specifically Georges Bernage’s Gold Juno Sword (2007).
-The resulting map, I hope, offers a clear picture of events in the “Sword” sector, although, given its complexity, I feel myself searching for Waldo.

 The Campaign in the Hurtgen Forest